Mallorca Discovery Tour

 An introduction to the area

 Since the 1960s, Mallorca has been a popular package tour destination and each year millions of Britons head for the island’s main resorts to enjoy their week in the sun.
 Increasingly, however, the island is being recognised for its beautiful countryside.
-With an excellent year-round climate and splendid mountain scenery, it provides the ideal location for a spring or autumn walking holiday.
+With an excellent year-round climate and splendid mountain scenery, it provides the ideal location for a spring or autumn holiday.

 Inland rise the splendid mountains of the Serra de Tramuntana.
 The lower slopes are richly planted with groves of olives and oranges, which steadily give way to evergreen forests and the open mountainsides beyond.